wp-plugins/better-wp-security/readme.txt

 * GeoIP banning - coming soon
 * Online file comparison - When a file change is detected it will scan the origin of the files to determine if the change was malicious or not.
 Currently works only in WordPress core but plugins and themes are coming.
 * Temporary privilege escalation - give a contractor or someone else temporary admin or editor access to your site that will automatically reset itself.
+* wp-cli integration - Manage your site's security from the command line.

 = iThemes Sync Integration =